fafalone/WinDevLib/Export/README.md

 `Public Function PointSToLong(pt As POINTS) As Long`\
 `Public Function SizeToLongLong(z As SIZE) As LongLong`\
 `Public Function SizeToLongLong(ByVal cx As Long, ByVal cy As Long) As LongLong`\
-Functions for converting POINT and SIZE types or coords to Long or LongLong for methods requiring them to be passed ByVal, which is currently unsupported.
+Functions for converting POINT and SIZE types or coords to Long or LongLong.

 `Public Function CUIntToInt(ByVal Value As Long) As Integer` - Create unsigned Integer from a Long\
 `Public Function CIntToUInt(ByVal Value As Integer) As Long` - Convert an Integer to Long as if it were unsigned (&HFFFF = 65536 instead of -1)\